 - Receding Gums

 If you suspect you are suffering from periodontal disease, visit your dentist immediately.
-Treatment will focus on controlling infections, and depending on the extent of the disease your dentist will recommend various treatments.
+Treatment will focus on controlling infections, and depending on the extent of the disease, your dentist will recommend various treatments.
 Obviously, improved dental hygiene is often the first step, but other behavioural interventions, such as quitting smoking, may be required.

-Failures of dental implants are very rare.
+Failures of dental implants are infrequent.
 Dental implant surgery has a success rate of 99%.
 The failure of surgery is due to the poor selection of patients.
 Implants fail for many reasons.
 They may be biological or microbiological factors, biomechanical factors, biomaterial factors or surface treatments of implants.
 The complications involved in the dental implant procedure are nerve damage, infection, implant rejection by the body and rupture of the implant itself.

 Poor oral hygiene is the most common cause of dental implant failure.
 The accumulation of plaque and debris around teeth and implants increases the concentration of bacteria.
-Good oral hygiene can greatly reduce the infection.
+Good oral hygiene can greatly reduce infection.